Mortgage rates climb on news of coronavirus vaccine breakthrough

 “Mortgage rates jumped this week as a result of positive news about a COVID-19 vaccine,” Sam Khater, Freddie Mac’s chief economist, said in a statement.
 “Despite this rise, mortgage rates remain about a percentage point below a year ago and the low rate environment is supportive of both purchase and refinance demand.
 Heading into late fall, the housing market continues to grow and buttress the economy.”

-Lawrence Yun, chief economist of the National Association of Realtors, said he thinks that given the vaccine news, “we’ve seen the bottom for mortgage rates.
+Lawrence Yun, chief economist of the National Association of Realtors, said he thinks that, given the vaccine news, “we’ve seen the bottom for mortgage rates.
 But we won’t see any notable increases, either.”
 The existence of the vaccine means that the economy will grow in 2021 and investors will be less likely to invest in safe assets such as mortgage bonds, Yun said.

-For buyers, the difference in monthly payment on a $400,000 30-year fixed-rate loan at this week’s rate of 2.84 percent compared with last year at this time, when the rate was 3.75 percent, is about $200 per month.
+For buyers, the difference in monthly payment on a $400,000 30-year fixed-rate loan at this week’s rate of 2.84 percent, compared with last year at this time, when the rate was 3.75 percent, is about $200 per month.
 However, Yun said, fast-rising home prices negate some of the impact of low-interest rates.

 Meanwhile, the high demand from buyers, driven by the low interest rates, is squeezing the supply of homes for sale.
 Thus, according to the Mortgage Bankers Association, the overall number of borrowers seeking mortgages fell slightly.